oppia/oppia-web-developer-docs/Installing-Oppia-(Windows).md

 4. Start bash in the updated Docker container: `docker exec -it {container_name} bash`

 5. Now you should have a new terminal prompt`root@...`.
-Run the start.sh script: `bash scripts/start.sh`
+Run the start.sh script: `python -m scripts.start`

 The estimated runtime for this script is about 10-20 minutes.
 It will open a server at localhost:8181.
 After the terminal prints `INFO ... http://0.0.0.0:8181` or `+ 27 hidden modules`, open localhost:8181 in your local computer browser.
 If the Oppia server does not load, restart this step.